khaors/geocompr/main.md

 Statistical learning aims at understanding data by building models which disentangle underlying relationships.
 Statistical learning can be roughly grouped into supervised and unsupervised techniques, both of which are used throughout a vast range of disciplines such as economics, physics, medicine, biology, ecology and geography [@james_introduction_2013].
-In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
+In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide occurence) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
 Supervised techniques such as regression and machine learning model the relationship between the response variable and various predictors.
-Using regression or machine learning models depends on the aim: statistical inference or prediction.
+Using either regression or machine learning techniques depends on the aim: statistical inference or prediction.
 Regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested if a predictor significantly contributes to a model and how much.
 To trust the model outcomes we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
 By contrast, machine learning approaches are especially appealing due to their lack of assumptions.